open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>mountPropagation</b></td>
         <td>string</td>
         <td>
-          mountPropagation determines how mounts are propagated from the host to container and the other way a<br/>
+          mountPropagation determines how mounts are propagated from the host to container and the other way around.
+When not set, MountPropagationNone is used.
+This field is beta in 1.10.<br/>
         </td>
         <td>false</td>
       </tr><tr>